The 6 Best Healthy Canned, Soft, & Wet Dog Foods

 - Quality Protein.
 A high-quality animal protein should always be the first ingredient in your dog’s food, so look for meat, poultry, and fish.
 Your dog needs a minimum of 18% protein, but most wet dog foods are much higher.

 - Healthy Fats.
-Fat provides your dog with a concentrated source of energy and at least 5% of its adult diet should come from this nutrient.
+Fat provides your dog with a concentrated source of energy, and at least 5% of its adult diet should come from this nutrient.
 Look for quality animal sources like chicken fat and salmon oil instead of plant sources like canola oil.

 - Digestible Carbs.
 Many wet dog foods are grain-free, even if they are not labeled as such.
 Still, you need to check the list to make sure the product doesn’t contain wheat, corn, or soy ingredients.
-Instead, look for digestible carbs like whole grain brown rice and fresh vegetables.
+Instead, look for digestible carbs like whole-grain brown rice and fresh vegetables.

 Keeping all of these things in mind, you’re now ready to learn how to choose the best wet dog food.
 Here’s what you need to know:

-In addition to protein and fat, check the label for digestible carbohydrates.
-Things like whole-grain brown rice, oatmeal, or cracked pearled barley are good options as well as starchy vegetables, beans, and legumes.
+Things like whole-grain brown rice, oatmeal, or cracked pearled barley are good options, as are starchy vegetables, beans, and legumes.
 Make sure the recipe contains plenty of fiber (but not more than 5% crude fiber) with beneficial supplements like chelated minerals and probiotics.

 How Much Wet Food Should You Feed Your Dog?